What does viscoelastic mean

 Fluids are a type of non-Newtonian fluid made up of both a viscous component and an elastic one.
 In other words, viscoelastic fluids are a mixture of a solvent and a polymer.
 Some examples of these fluids include paints, DNA suspensions, some biological fluids, and various chemicals used in the manufacturing industry.

 The primary goal for using viscous substances during cataract surgery is to avoid corneal endothelial cell loss.
-This is done by deepening the anterior chamber, protecting the endothelium against surgical trauma, absorbing ultrasound energy, and coating the intraocular lens.
+The procedure deepens the anterior chamber, protects the endothelium from surgical trauma, absorbs ultrasound energy, and coats the intraocular lens.

 What is viscoelastic in cataract surgery?

-Several types of viscoelastic substances are used in cataract surgery, including cohesive viscoelastic, dispersive viscoelastic, and combination viscoelastic.
-Each type has its unique properties and is used in different stages of the procedure to achieve the best surgical outcomes.
+Surgeons use several types of viscoelastic substances in cataract surgery, including cohesive viscoelastic, dispersive viscoelastic, and combination viscoelastic.
+Each type has unique properties and serves different stages of the procedure to achieve the best surgical outcomes.

 What are the effects?